 3. Learning English by Memorizing Lots of Grammar Rules and Vocabulary Words Actually Hinders You to Become Good At It

 If English is your second or third language, you may have wondered why you’re still not fluent in speaking the language.
-You have been studying English since you were in grade school but, why is it that you still find it hard to express yourself in this language?
+You have been studying English since you were in grade school, but why is it that you still find it hard to express yourself in this language?
 The answer lies in your attitude toward learning the language OR the methodology of how you have been taught.
 Frankly speaking, memorizing a lot of grammar rules and vocabulary words does not really help you in becoming fluent in the English language.

 Think of your mother language for example.
-Did your parents force you to memorize grammar rules and vocabulary words when you were just a kid?
+Did your parents compel you to memorize grammar rules and vocabulary words when you were just a kid?
 Of course not!
-You learned only by listening, mimicking others how they say something, speaking, and expressing yourself when you were throwing tantrums, you were happy or sad, when you were broken hearted.
+You learned by listening, mimicking others how they say something, speaking and expressing yourself when you were throwing tantrums, you were happy or sad, when you were broken hearted.
 Your parents used your mother language when they speak with you.
 They did not require you to memorize any rules or words, did they?
 You just listened.
 You started to speak on your own.
 You used your mother language in your daily conversations.
 You only have been taught of grammar stuff when you went to school.